Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2020.

 British outfit Bowers & Wilkins has made some of the best hi-fi speakers to ever grace our testing rooms.
 Founded in 1966 by John Bower in the workshop of his electronics shop in Worthing, West Sussex, the firm has long been synonymous with sonically impressive, design-led speakers.

-First of all, think about what type is right for you.
-Floorstanders can require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets, so are potentially more versatile.
+Now, think about what type of speaker is right for you.
+Floorstanders require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets, so are potentially more versatile.

-Thanks to its new Formation range, B&W has even moved into the realm of wireless multi-room speakers and we've included both an excellent stereo pair and one-box option in this list.
+Thanks to its relatively new Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.

 Finally, you'll need to turn your mind to the topic of coin.
 Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, well, a lot more.
 On that note, let's find you a set of new B&W speakers...